 for: associations, not-for-profit organizations, businesses, publications and websites ...

 at the: local, regional, national and international levels ...

-I also speak about freelancing, newsletters, websites, editing and proofreading, and nonprofit management (details here).
+I also speak on freelancing, editing and proofreading basics, websites, newsletters, grammar, marketing, nonprofit management, and more!
 I love making presentations!
 If there are topics you would like me to present for your organization, just let me know at Ruth@writerruth.com or 585-248-8464.

 See Events for upcoming speeches in Rochester and Baltimore, and online.

 Very flattering: I've been interviewed by Dawn McIlvain Stahl for Copyediting newsletter.
 Click here.